Shanghai Tang: Present

 After 17 years, in October 2011, the company's 6,300-square-foot flagship store in Hong Kong's Pedder Building closed, with rising rents being cited as the main reason.
 Shanghai Tang lost the space to American retailer Abercrombie & Fitch, who were prepared to pay two-and-a-half times the original rent.
-In the meantime, the company set up several project units to continue its presence in Central, namely "A New Journey as a Nomad of Central", in a series of Mongolian gers on the roof of Central Pier 1 from 4 November to 31 December 2011.
-This was followed by "Shanghai Tang Loft" in Pedder Building, upstairs to the old store, from 23 October to 20 February 2012.
-As of 2018, there are eight stores across Hong Kong as well as stores in Shanghai, Beijing and other Asian cities, along with a string of Shanghai Tang cafes and restaurants in China.
+As of 2023, there are three stores across Hong Kong as well as stores in Shanghai, Beijing, Singapore, Kuala Lumpur and other Asian cities, along with a string of Shanghai Tang cafes and restaurants in China.